 How will you keep my child safe?

 College student leaders are given extensive in-person crisis management training, and all mentors are required to take an online safety training each year they participate in the program.
 Mentors and kids always do activities in a group setting and are never alone together.
-Each chapter also has a list of emergency numbers that includes the local police, the partner at the elementary/middle school, the faculty advisor on campus, and the national office of College Mentors for Kids.

 Does the program last the entire school year?